FirstEverTech/Adobe-AVX2-Patch/README.md

 - **Substance Stager** (STGR)
 - **XD** (SPRK)

+## Unsupported Adobe Products

+- **Premiere Pro** (PPRO)

+The following Adobe products will be installed but will not be able to run because they actually require the AVX2 instruction set to run.

 ## How to Use

 1. **Download the Tool**: Clone or download this repository to your local machine.